 When you take a leap of faith it is not always done voluntarily.
 When God is ready to move you (read my blog here) it can be done in one of two ways.
 Either you can jump voluntarily or you can be pushed.
 When God wants you to be a certain place He does not care how you get there all He cares about is that you get there.
 Sometimes we are so afraid to take a leap of faith that God had to push us off the cliff.

-When you decide you jump, imagine yourself on a cliff and you decide to jump off.
+When you decide take a leap of faith on your own it looks something like this.
+You imagine yourself on a cliff and you decide to jump off.
 Even though it seems dangerous and you may feel like you may die, you trust the fact that either a parachute will open or that there will be something at the bottom that will catch your fall.
 I know I am speaking in metaphors and you may be wondering what in the world I am talking about, so I will try to put it to you in terms you may be able to understand.